hak5/usbrubberducky-payloads/payloads/library/exfiltration/ntlm_exfiltration/README.md

 ## Description

 A script used to capture and exfiltrate the NTLM hash of a Windows machine.
 It utilizes PowerShell to retrieve the SAM and SYSTEM files, then sends them to a Discord webhook.
+These files can than be used to extract the NTLM hash of all users.

 ### Settings